A conversation between Michelangelo and his buddy some time in the early 1500’s –

 Faith in humanity -> destroyed

 Now, as an Austin based digital marketing and advertising agency, we will be the first to tell you that traditional advertising is crawling into a very deep, dark, and isolated grave.
 Besides the evolution into new platforms, the reason why is for reasons just like these; it is very difficult to control the environments that surround your content.
 Except for the last one.
-That is just ridiculous and whoever bought that space should be fired and sent to a mental facility.
+That is just ridiculous and whoever bought that space should get checked out.

 Despite the epic failures previously discussed, there have been and still are, some pretty innovative traditional media placements being done.